Kenbil1119/alx-system_engineering-devops/README.md

-This repository was created based on the requirement of ALX SE course.
+This repository was created based on the requirement of ALX SE course
-This repository conrains some shell basics command.